 CityPASS and Go Philadelphia Pass Philadelphia CityPASS offers savings to those who plan to visit many Philadelphia attractions during their vacation.
-Visitors may buy a three-, four- or five-day attraction ticket and attractions do not need to be selected in advance and can be visited in any order and can be selected from the following: Academy of Natural Sciences of Drexel University, Adventure Aquarium and Battleship New Jersey (both in Camden, N.J.), The Barnes Foundation, Big Bus Company and Philadelphia Trolley Works, Eastern State Penitentiary, The Franklin Institute, One Liberty Observation Deck, Museum of the American Revolution, National Constitution Center, Philadelphia Zoo and Please Touch Museum.
+Visitors may buy a three-, four- or five-day attraction ticket and attractions do not need to be selected in advance and can be visited in any order and can be selected from the following: Academy of Natural Sciences of Drexel University, Adventure Aquarium and Battleship New Jersey (both in Camden, N.J.), The Barnes Foundation, Big Bus Company and Philadelphia Trolley Works, Eastern State Penitentiary, The Franklin Institute, Museum of the American Revolution, National Constitution Center, Philadelphia Zoo and Please Touch Museum.

 AAA’s in-person hotel evaluations are unscheduled to ensure the inspector has an experience similar to that of members.
 To pass inspection, all hotels must meet the same rigorous standards for cleanliness, comfort and hospitality.
 These hotels receive a AAA Diamond designation that tells members what type of experience to expect.

 Pennsylvania's statewide sales tax is 6 percent.
 An additional 2 percent is collected by Philadelphia County, as is an 8.5 percent hotel tax.

 Aria Health (Torresdale Campus), (215) 612-4000; Hospital of the University of Pennsylvania, (215) 662-4000; Methodist Hospital, (215) 952-9000; Pennsylvania Hospital, (215) 829-3000; Roxborough Memorial Hospital, (215) 483-9900; Temple University Hospital, (215) 707-2000.